johnturner4004/Learning_CPP/README.md

 ### Things Learned from For Loops

 * For loops stat with the keyword "for" followed by () containing instructions on how the loop will run.
   * The first instruction initializes a variable to use as an index.
   * The second is a condition.
 Like a while loop the for loop will run until the condition is false.
   * Finally the third is instruction on how the index variable changes after each loop (usually i++).
 * Lastly the () are followed by a block of code contained in {}

+## 16 Exponent Functions

+This was more of an example of using a for loop to make an exponent function.